 For example, in case a Physical Education class must be held inside due to the rainy weather, an energetic but rigid thinking kid may feel sad about staying indoor whereas another flexible thinking student can still find ways to enjoy the class; maybe inventing some indoor games or trying doing push- up challenges.
 It is undeniable that cognitive flexibility is an essential skill fostering kids to grow up and live a successful, happy life.

 | >>> Read more: Collaboration skills in students: How to Enhance, Tips [NEW]

 The second advantage of thinking flexibly is that it facilitates kids to learn more effectively in numerous areas.
 Children are in the process of learning new things and acquiring different piece of knowledge day by day so that it is essential that they think flexibly to come up with impressive solutions to the assignments in their academic life.

 For instant, while learning how to read, flexible thinking students shall easily accept that how the same letter combination can create different sounds (like the “ough” in two words “enough” and “plough”).
-With cognitive flexibility, kids can be open to learn how a word can mean differently in different scenarios (“He hands in his exam paper” and “Please wash your hands carefully”).
+With flexible thinking for children,they can be open to learn how a word can mean differently in different scenarios (“He hands in his exam paper” and “Please wash your hands carefully”).

 In the Maths class, flexible thinking skill for kids can support them in figuring out new strategy to solve the given Math exercise because their mindset is open to new opportunities of having more than one answer to a problem whereas rigid thinkers might just follow the only solution steps in the textbook.
 Moreover, flexible thinking also plays an important part in facilitating kids to study foreign languages.
 In other languages, letters look like English alphabet letters may sound different from English letters and sentences may not formed together in the way they are in English.
 Having flexible thinking skill, kids can learn better and achieve higher academic results.